 ” ‘Ere Shorty, I thought we was out of smokes.”

-Shorty passed it over.
-“Was in one of their pockets.
+He passed it over.
+“It were in one of their pockets.
 ‘S good stuff.”

-A large rat sat watching them from a pile of carpet scraps.
-Griller was no stranger to rats, but this one wore a coat.
-Between its pointy ears nestled a red hat.
+A large rat sat watching us from a chunk of wood.
+I seen a lot of rats, but this one were wearin’ a coat.
+And a red hat.
+Its pointy ears stuck up either side.

-Shorty was uncharacteristically speechless.
-Griller filled in.
+Shorty was speechless, which never ‘appens, so I filled in.
 “Who are you, then?”

 “I’m the Ghost of Christmas Presents.”

-“I saw that film,” said Griller, “with ‘im what was in the Italian Job.”
+“I seen that film,” I said.
+“The one with ‘im what were in The Italian Job.”

 “Not that one.
 I’m the ghost of Christmas presents you once had.”

-His face drooped.
-“That were before Dad died in an accident an’ Mum went a bit funny an’ we was put in a children’s ‘ome.”
+The world was getting mistier.
+“That were before Dad’s accident.
+Mum went a bit funny after he died, an’ we was put in a children’s ‘ome.”

 “Shh.”
 Shorty hissed.
 “Sounds like the plod.”